 Disruption will continue – but HR organizations are preparing

 HR executives cited the transition to virtual working as the most likely disruptor to their operating model, with the as-a-service deployment model, automation and artificial intelligence as the most likely disruptors to their operations.
-Many HR organizations are actively planning for these and/or already executing response plans.
+Many HR organizations are actively planning for these and/or already executing response plans as part of their HR agenda.
 More than one-half are currently executing plans to address a persistent, structural skills gap that is preventing digital transformation, while most others are now in the planning stage.
 Forty percent are executing programs related to work-from-anywhere norms and integrated virtual workplaces.

 Sharpen your focus

 It’s clear the turmoil of the past two years is not coming to an end – at least yet.
 The research findings above represent a very broad and ambitious agenda.
 HR leaders will need to be laser-focused – making sure they are investing their time and resources in the areas most critical for elevating their value to the enterprise.

 So, where should you focus?
 That, of course, will depend on your specific needs and operations, but based on our work in the market, we believe the following four areas apply broadly to most HR organizations: